adobe/spectrum-css/README.md

 If your pages are light by default, with some dark elements embedded within (shell, etc), you should import the light colorstop first, adding `.spectrum--light` to an outer container (affecting the whole page), and adding `.spectrum--dark` to an inner container when you need dark elements (affecting only elements inside of it).
 That is, the import order of colorstops should match the nesting on your page.

+### Scale support

+Spectrum CSS supports two scale sizes:

+* Medium - Desktop
+* Large - Mobile

+#### Medium only

+By default, when you import `index.css` for each component or `spectrum-core.css`, you'll get the Medium scale.

+#### Large only

+If your site is always mobile, you can get large by default by importing `index-lg.css` for individual components, or `spectrum-core-lg.css` for all components.

+#### Medium and Large

+If you need to display both Medium and Large, you can import `index.css` and `index-diff.css` for individual components, or `spectrum-core.css` and `spectrum-core-diff.css` for all components.

+You can then switch scales by adding the `.spectrum--large`  or `.spectrum--medium` class on an outer element.

+Note that the Spectrum CSS UI icons must change as well, see below for a full example.

 ### Importing Icons

 To get icons, you'll need to use the `AS.loadIcons()` function (also available as `AdobeSpectrum.loadIcons()`).
 This function lives in the `icons/AS.loadIcons.js` file and has the following signature: